 Another incredible study showed that mice with elevated levels of heat shock proteins did not gain weight, even when consuming a high fat, high calorie diet.
 After 10 weeks on this diet, normal mice on the high fat diet had a weight gain of about 30% of their body weight, and developed insulin resistance (pre-diabetes).
 Mice with elevated heat shock proteins did not gain weight, and did not become insulin resistant.
 They were found to have about 50% more mitochondria in their muscle compared to normal mice, and their basal metabolic rate, the amount of calories they burned at rest, was over twice that of normal mice (5)!

 Incredibly, relaxing in your High Tech Health far infrared sauna for 30 minutes has some of the same benefits of a strenuous 30 minute workout!
-And combining sauna therapy with exercise can double your results!
+And combining exercise with an infrared sauna for weight loss can double your results!
 Call one of our knowledgable product specialists today to learn more!

 - Response of heat shock protein 72 to repeated bouts of hyperthermia in rat skeletal muscle.
 Lee J, Himori K, Tatebayashi D, Abe M, Yamada T. Physiol Res.
 2015;64(6):935-8